The Enemy (Higson novel): Original, British publication

 Later that night, they save a boy named Jester from a large pack of zombies, prompting him to invite the group to his home, Buckingham Palace, which he claims is safe.
-The majority of the group likes the idea and set off through Camden to the palace, along with another group of kids from a nearby Morrisons supermarket, led by Blue and his second-in-command Whitney.
-A loner named Callum, stays behind on his own, afraid to leave the confines of his base.
+The majority of the group likes the idea and set off to the palace through Camden, along with another group of kids from a nearby Morrisons supermarket, led by Blue and his second-in-command Whitney.
+A loner named Callum stays behind on his own, afraid to leave the confines of his base.

-Meanwhile, Small Sam, a young boy who was kidnapped earlier by adults (leading the rest of the Waitrose crew to believe he is dead), awakens in a zombie nesting ground at Emirates Stadium.
+Meanwhile, Small Sam, a young boy who was kidnapped earlier by adults (leading the rest of the Waitrose group to believe he is dead), awakens in a zombie nesting ground at Emirates Stadium.
 He escapes the stadium by setting it on fire, along the way encountering a father wearing a Saint George T-shirt, who is in control of the rest of the stadium zombies.
 Sam flees to Waitrose, where Callum explains that the other children left for Buckingham Palace.
-He is unable to catch up with them, eventually heading down into the subway tunnels where he is swarmed by a group of zombies.
-He is saved by an apparently uninfected man named Nick, who takes him to the subway car which he and his also uninfected wife Rachel are using as a home.
+He is unable to catch up with them, eventually heading down into the London Underground where he is swarmed by a group of zombies.
+He is saved by an apparently uninfected man named Nick, who takes him to the carriage which he and his also-uninfected wife Rachel are using as a home.
 Due to exhaustion, Sam eventually falls asleep.

-As they are making their way to the palace, the Waitrose and Morrisons children (Now called the Holloway kids after the road both shops were on) are met by a large army of zombies, led by the Saint George zombie Sam saw earlier.
+As they are making their way to the palace, the Waitrose and Morrisons children (now called the Holloway kids after the road both shops were on) are met by a large army of zombies, led by the Saint George zombie Sam saw earlier.
 In the resulting fight, Arran and Maxie discover they are attracted to each other, a secret they both kept for fear of the other person not feeling the same way.
 The Holloway children eventually force the zombie army into a retreat, but Arran's bite causes him to go insane and chase after them.
-He is mistaken for a zombie by a girl named Sophie (Leader of a group of archers) and she shoots him in the chest with a bow and arrow.
-Despite her attempts to save him, Arran eventually dies in Maxie's arms (much to her grief).
+He is mistaken for a zombie by a girl named Sophie (leader of a group of archers) and she shoots him in the chest with a bow and arrow.
+Despite her attempts to save him, Arran eventually dies in Maxie's arms.